I had only sit down to write a chapter. Maybe not even that, maybe even just some words on a few pages that made it look like a chapter.

 The water was getting violently choppy from how fast we were moving, and Arlene was getting tossed around, with only Milo to hold on to.
 Penelope was beginning to cry again, and Milo was shouting at his brother.

-“Eddie, what’s going on?
-Eddie are you okay?
-Eddie are you gonna die?”
-He was trying to tug on his brother’s arm, but Edgar only slapped Milo away, swatting his tiny fingers away from him and laughing while he did it.
+“Elli, what’s going on?
+Elli are you okay?
+Elli are you gonna die?”
+He was trying to tug on his brother’s arm, but Elias only slapped Milo away, swatting his tiny fingers away from him and laughing while he did it.

 Milo stopped asking questions.

-It took hours, but Edgar’s laughter had finally turned to tears, Edgar staying just as incomprehensible as he had been when he started.
+It took hours, but Elias’s laughter had finally turned to tears, staying just as incomprehensible as he had been when he started.
 Milo was looking after Arlene now, and he wouldn’t let anybody touch her.

 “I’m her big brother,” he told Penelope after she tried to take her.
 “Leave us alone.”